professor-2390/controid-bot/README.md

 ## Configuration

-- Rename [`config/example.bot.json`](https://github.com/professor-2390/controid/blob/main/config/example.bot.json) to `config.json` and fill the token and other values.
+- Rename [`.env.example`](https://github.com/professor-2390/controid-bot/blob/master/.env.example) to `.env` and fill the token and other values.
 Extend config.json according to your needs!

 ## Author